Management

 tcb fn list -l 20 -o 2

-Download Cloud Function Code
+Downloading Cloud Function Code

-You can download cloud function code using the following command:
+You can download Cloud Function code using the following command:

 tcb fn code download <functionName> [destPath]

-using the function name as the storage folder.
-You can specify a custom folder path, and all function code files will be downloaded directly to the specified folder.
+By default, function code is downloaded to functionRoot in a folder named after the function.
+You can specify the destination folder path, and all code files for the function will be downloaded directly to the specified folder.

-# Trigger app Function
+# Triggering the app Function

 tcb fn invoke app